Umadasar/Urban-Analytics/README.md

 # Urban-Analytics

-Independent class project of urban analytics and visualisations.
+Independent class project of urban analytics and visualization.
 Included code and project report.